Legendary German striker Gerd Mueller dead at 75

 He leaves behind his wife Uschi and a daughter.

+"My thoughts are with his family, I am grateful to call him one of my coaches."

+Germany's new head coach Hansi Flick said Mueller had "left his mark on entire generations of footballers beyond his playing days".

-Largely thanks to his goals, Mueller made history for both Bayern Munich and West Germany.
+Largely thanks to his goals, Mueller made history for both Bayern and West Germany.

-He scored an unbelievable 566 goals in 607 competitive games for FC Bayern.
+He scored an unbelievable 566 goals in 607 competitive games for the Bavarians.

-"Without Gerd's goals, we'd still be in our old wooden hut on Saebener Strasse (the club training ground)," Franz Beckenbauer once said of his former Bayern and West Germany team-mate.
+"Without Gerd's goals, we'd still be in our old wooden hut on Saebener Strasse (the club's training ground)," Franz Beckenbauer once said of his former Bayern and West Germany team-mate.

 Mueller was part of Bayern teams which won four Bundesliga titles and dominated the former European Cup -- now the Champions League -- lifting the trophy three consecutive seasons from 1974-76.